astronomer/docs/astro/set-up-scim-provisioning.md

 <TabItem value= "Okta">

 1. Create an Organization API token with Organization Owner permissions.
 See [Organization API tokens](organization-api-tokens.md).
 Copy the token to use later in this setup.
-2. In the Cloud UI, click your Workspace name in the upper left corner, click **Organization Settings**.
+2. In the Astro UI, click your Workspace name in the upper left corner, click **Organization Settings**.
 3. On the **General** page, copy your **Organization ID** to use later in this setup.
 4. Go to **Settings > Authentication**.
 In the **Advanced Settings** menu, click **Edit Settings**, then click the **SCIM integration** toggle to on.
 5. In the Okta admin dashboard, open your Astro app integration and click **Provisioning**.